-Sawasdee or hello in Thai is the most common Thai greeting.
-You’ll hear a lot of Sawasdee kha/khap in Thailand, and it is perhaps the most useful Thai greeting to learn.
+Sawasdee or hello in Thai is the most common and useful Thai greeting to learn.
+You’ll hear a lot of Sawasdee kha/khap in Thailand.
 Sawasdee can also be used to say good morning, good afternoon, good evening, good day, and even good bye.

 (Sawasdee sounds more like Swadee (without the ‘a’ and ‘s’) – and that’s why you will often see it spelt as ‘Swadee’.)

 2 – Sabai Dee: How are you/Are you well?

 Sabai dee is another popular Thai greeting.

 When asked ‘Sabai dee mai’?
 (How are you/are you well?), you can reply, ‘Sabai dee, khop khun khap/kha’ (I am well, thank you).
 If you are having a bad day, you can say ‘mai sabai’ (I’m not doing well).

 3 – Thank You in Thai: Khop Khun kha/khap